tds333/simver/SimpleVersioning.rst

 The basic idea is the same as for Semantic Versioning but eliminates the complicated pre-release and build specifiers.
-Every part is simply a number and a pre-release is indicated by setting one number to zero.
+Every part is simply a number and a pre-release is indicated by setting one  or more numbers to zero.
 Simple to understand simple to detect and implement programatically.

 For really simple projects it allows also to have simpler schemes and